robak86/hardwired/packages/react/README.md

 #### Scoped Lifetime

-The values are memoized in the closest `<ContainerScope>` or `ContainerProvider`.
-Both mentioned components internally hold their own private state for scope.
+The values are memoized in the nearest `<ContainerScope>` or `ContainerProvider` up the component tree.
+Both components internally hold their own private state for the current scope.

 ```typescript jsx
 import { scoped } from 'hardwired';